Hugo24kb/snake/README.md

-# sneaky snake
+# Sneaky Snake (Graphics will be updated)
-snake game using python (Many rules differ from regular Snake you know)
+snake game using python (Not the one you know)

+Purpose:
+Try to survive one year

 Objects in games:
 - Snake (Main Character)